how to get kids to listen without yelling

 Use a signal for attention.

-The first and most important step in teaching kids to listen without yelling is to make sure they hear you.
+The first and most important step in teaching kids to listen without yelling is ensuring they hear you.

 In the chaos of the household, it can be difficult for your voice to emerge above the fray.
 Some children are especially prone to be distracted by others’ voices or a toy that catches their eye, which can make it hard for them to listen even when they’re trying.